danielcaldas/oldblog/_posts/2018-10-28-my-2-cents-on-tech-job-interviews.markdown

 ### Final note

 Again much of the written above is just my opinion.
-I hope you find useful some sections of this post even if you don't work on the tech industry.
+I hope you find useful some of the sections of this post even if you don't work on the tech industry.